Last updated on November 23, 2025

 If you fancy a change from the usual mulled wine, try the mulled cherry liqueur from Wiśniewski, mulled wine with a splash of Soplica vodka, or the most indulgent hot chocolate from Wedel.

-For something sweet to go with your coffee, head to Cynamonka Bakery (number 36) for their amazing buns filled with pistachio, cinnamon, or rosehip jam—you can even ask them to warm it up for you.
+For something sweet to go with your coffee, head to Cynamonka Bakery (number 40) for their amazing buns filled with pistachio, cinnamon, or rosehip jam – you can even ask them to warm it up for you.

 If you’re hunting for souvenirs, the huge Visit Gdańsk stand has an almost overwhelming selection of gifts.
-You can even pick up one of the ceramic mugs here if you’d rather skip the queues at the mulled wine stalls.
+You can even pick up one of the ceramic mugs here.
 Right next to it, you’ll find a photo spot with a nutcracker dressed in a uniform inspired by XVIII-century Gdańsk city soldiers.

 And if you need a break from eating and shopping, there’s plenty of entertainment too.
 You’ll find a merry-go-round, a rollercoaster with spinning barrels, and a sleigh flight simulator complete with a talking mailbox for dropping off letters to Santa.

-There’s also a stage where the karaoke, dance shows, and other side attractions happen, and you can take a photo on Santa’s throne.
+There’s also a stage where all the performances and side attractions happen, and you can take a photo on Santa’s throne.

 The Great Armoury